ericharmeling/in-60-seconds/PITCHME.md

 @snapend

 @snap[west text-left span-60]
+- Data in the key-value store is partitioned into **ranges** of up to 64 MiB.
-These ranges are replicated and distributed to nodes.
+- Each range is replicated and distributed to a default minimum of three nodes on a cluster.
 @snapend

 ---